BRWR Safeguarding Policy & Guidance

 Definition of a Child

 Child Protection Procedures apply to children and young people who have not yet reached their 16th birthday.
 (Procedures also apply to young people with additional support needs which may place them at increased risk, up to 18 years).
-BRWR considers all refugees relocated here under the SVPS scheme to be vulnerable persons therefore Child Protection Procedures apply to Refugees up to the age of 18.
+BRWR considers all refugees and asylum seekers located here to be vulnerable persons therefore Child Protection Procedures apply to Refugees up to the age of 18.

 Volunteers should not be alone with a child.
 BRWR’s principle is that working to help children should always involve their parent(s) or carer.